louisdorard/ml-devs-setup/README.md

 You can also generate a Docker image via [repo2docker](https://repo2docker.readthedocs.io/en/latest/).
 Otherwise, follow the instructions below to set up your own local environment with conda.

+## Shell and terminal

+On Mac I use the [fish shell](http://fishshell.com) and the [iTerm terminal](http://iterm2.com).

+On Windows I recommend installing [Git For Windows](https://gitforwindows.org), which includes the bash shell, and using [cmder](https://cmder.net) as terminal (which uses bash by default).

+Once your shell and your terminal are set up, you'll be ready to execute the commands below.

 ## conda (Python distro)

 On Mac I used Homebrew's Cask: `brew cask install miniconda`.
 You can initialize it for your shell with `conda init YOUR_SHELL_NAME`.